Higgs transverse momentum with a jet veto: a double-differential resummation

 where $\sigma_0$ denotes the Born cross section, and $[d k_i] M^2(k_i)$ is the phase space and squared amplitude for emitting a parton of momentum $k_i$.
 The exponential factor in eq.~\eqref{eq:sigma-start} encodes in a factorised form the kinematic constraint $\delta^2(\ptvec - \sum_{i=1}^n \vec{k}_{t,i})$, while the $-1$ term in the round brackets arises because, by unitarity, virtual corrections come with a weight opposite to that of the real emissions, but do not contribute to $\pt$.
 The factorisation of the phase-space constraint allows for an exact exponentiation of the radiation in eq.~\eqref{eq:sigma-start}, leading to the well known formula of refs.~\cite{Parisi:1979se,Collins:1984kg}.

-In order to include the constraint due to a veto on accompanying jets, let us first consider the effect of a jet algorithm belonging to the $k_t$-type family.\footnote{An example within this family is the anti-$k_t$ algorithm~\cite{Cacciari:2008gp}.} Owing to the strong angular separation between the emissions, the clustering procedure at NLL will assign each emission to a different jet~\cite{Banfi:2012yh}.
+In order to include the constraint due to a veto on accompanying jets, let us first consider the effect of a jet algorithm belonging to the $k_t$-type family (such as the anti-$k_t$ algorithm~\cite{Cacciari:2008gp}).
+Owing to the strong angular separation between the emissions, the clustering procedure at NLL will assign each emission to a different jet~\cite{Banfi:2012yh}.
 Therefore, imposing a veto $\ptv$ on the resulting jets corresponds to constraining the real radiation with an extra factor

 Plugging the above equation into eq.~\eqref{eq:sigma-start} leads to

 where the radiator $S_{\rm NLL}$ reads~\cite{Banfi:2012yh}

 To evaluate the above integral, we can perform the integration over the rapidity of the radiation $k$ and obtain